mobeent/fitbit2garminMissingTcx/readme.md

 ## Synopsis

-This package is an extension/modification of the code found in the github repo: https://github.com/simonepri/fitbit2garmin While that package works perfectly for weight, activity data and activities with GPS data it doesn't import data related to activities that only have heart rate data over time.
+This package is an extension/modification of the code found in the github repo [fitbit2garmin][fitbit2garmin] While that package works perfectly for weight, activity data and activities with GPS data it doesn't import data related to activities that only have heart rate data over time.